PG1003/bitmap/reference.md

 ### `bitmap:pixels()`

 Returns a proxy table that transforms the bitmap to an one dimentional array.
-This table can be used to iterate through the pixels with `ipairs.
+This table can be used to iterate through the pixels, for example with `ipairs`.

 ### `bitmap:save( file, format [, palette] )`

 Saves the bitmap to `file` with the given `format`.
-You are required to provide `palette` if the format pattern is for an indexed bitmap type.
 The `format` is a string folowing a pattern as described [here](#Format-patterns).
+`palette` is required if `format` is a pattern of an indexed bitmap type.
 A `palette` is a table with maximum of 256 that has for each index a color.

 ### `bitmap:width()`